 - The lump is red.

-- Lump in breast feels hot to the touch.
+- The lump feels hot to the touch.

 - Mom has a high temperature and other flu-like symptoms.